specificlanguages/mps-gradle-plugin/subprojects/mps-gradle-plugin/README.md

 * `setup`: unpacks all dependencies of the `generation` configuration into `build/dependencies`.
 Since 1.2.0 it also triggers the individual tasks to unpack stubs, see below.
 Executing the `setup` task is required before the project can be opened in MPS.
-* ~~`resolveMpsForGeneration`: downloads the MPS artifact specified by the `mps` configuration and unpacks it into `build/mps`.~~ (Removed in 1.4.0.)
-* `resolve<StubName>`: a [Sync](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Sync.html) task created
+* `resolve<Name>`: a [Sync](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Sync.html) task created
-  for each stub block (`<StubName>` is the name of the stub entry, capitalized).
-The task resolves the dependencies configured in the stub block and copies them into the specified destination directory of the stub, deleting any other files present in that directory.
+  for each 'bundled dependency' object (`<Name>` is the name of the object, capitalized).
+The task resolves the dependencies configured in the object and copies them into the specified destination directory, deleting any other files present in that directory.
 When copying the dependencies their version numbers are stripped.
 This makes it possible to upgrade dependency versions in the Gradle build script without also reconfiguring the MPS stub solutions.
-* `generateBuildscript`: generates the build script using MPS.
+* `generateBuildscripts`: generates the build scripts using MPS.
 The build model location is detected automatically.
-  Since 1.2.2 the task specifies all module files (`*.msd`, `*.mpl`, `*.devkit`) as its inputs since build scripts check their contents against the modules.
 * `assembleMps`: runs `generate` and `assemble` targets of the generated Ant script.
 The `assemble` lifecycle task is set to depend on `assembleMps`.
 Since 1.1.1 the version of the project is passed to Ant via `-Dversion=${project. version}`.
 Since 1.2.2 the task specifies all `*.mps` files in all directories as its inputs.